 Capture: Whenever the first eye image is detected, capturing process will change to the capturing stage.
 In this stage, the subject must continue to move slowly towards the camera if fixed-focused devices are used or stand still and allow camera lenses to move on their own if auto-focused devices are used.

 Complete: When the conditions for completing the capturing process have been met (i.e., a reasonable duration of time or a reasonable number of qualified eye images detected), the capturing process stops and enters the timeout/finish stage.
 The infrared LED will turn off.

+FailedToCapture: The capturing process entered Complete stage but then failed in selecting out the best qualified iris image.
+This is a special state which may relate to internal errors.

 Abort: If something abnormal happens (e.g., no images from iris camera or capturing process is cancelled), it will cause the capturing process to terminate before finishing its normal routine and this stage will be entered.
 The infrared LED will turn off.
 The user should start the procedure over again.

 More details on how to carry out the capturing procedure properly and on how to improve the quality of captured images can be found in the Basic User’s Guide.